Samsung Galaxy S7: Chipsets

-Galaxy S7 devices are equipped with an octa-core Exynos 8890 system on a chip and 4 GB of RAM in China.
-In the United States the S7 uses the quad-core Qualcomm Snapdragon 820; unlike Exynos, this SoC supports older CDMA networks that are extensively used by carriers in these markets.
-The heat from the processor is transferred with a 0.4mm thick water-to-steam heat pipe cooling system but still it gets hot to touch.
-The S7 includes either 32, 64 or 128 GB of internal storage (in most markets only the 32 GB model will be available).
-Storage can be expanded using a microSD card.
+The Galaxy S7 devices are equipped with either a quad-core Qualcomm Snapdragon 820 SoC on the US variants, or the in-house octa-core Samsung Exynos 8890 SoC everywhere else.
+The US variants support older CDMA networks that are extensively used by carriers there.
+The processor is cooled with a 0.4mm thick 'liquid cooling' heat pipe cooling system that transfers the heat from the processor and onto the body of the phone.
+It is used alongside the graphite thermal pads in the previous Galaxy S6.

+The Galaxy S7 devices come with 4 GB of LPDDR4 RAM and either 32, 64 or 128 GB of internal storage (with the 128 GB option being exclusive to the S7 Edge).
+Storage can be expanded externally using a microSD card, inserted using the SIM tray built into the phone (with dual SIM models utilizing the shared second SIM slot as an option if you want to use either 2 SIM cards at the same time, or just a single SIM card alongside a microSD card).

-S7 devices are packaged with a USB OTG adapter.
-It can be used with the included "Smart Switch" app to help transfer content and settings from a previous Samsung Galaxy device running Android 4.3 or later, iPhone running iOS 5 or later, or BlackBerry running BlackBerry OS 7 or earlier.
+The Galaxy S7 devices include a USB OTG adapter in the box.
+It can be used either as a regular adapter to attach USB devices (like flash drives, wired peripherals or the like), or it can be used with Samsung's "Smart Switch" application used to easily transfer data, media and settings from a previous Samsung Galaxy or Android device running Android 4.3 or later, iPhones running iOS 5 or later, or BlackBerry devices running BlackBerry OS 7 or earlier.

 Software

+Stock software

-The Galaxy S7 ships with Android Marshmallow (6.0) and Samsung's proprietary TouchWiz software suite.
-The new TouchWiz also allows the user to disable the app drawer.
+The Galaxy S7 ships with Android Marshmallow (6.0) and Samsung's proprietary TouchWiz Hero UX software suite, and would be supported for two years of OS and UI updates, and 4 years of security updates.
+The new Hero UX also allows the user to disable the app drawer.
 A new "always on" functionality displays a clock, calendar, and notifications on-screen when the device is in standby.
 The display is turned off if the device's proximity sensor detects that it is in an enclosed space such as a pocket.
 Samsung claims this feature would only consume half a percentage of battery capacity per-hour.
 New widget panes can be displayed on the edge of the S7 Edge, in "Edge Single" and wider "Edge Single Plus" sizes.
 Android Marshmallow's "adopted storage" feature is disabled and not usable.